-At the end of 2014, Pembina had exposure to floating interest rates on \$510 million in debt, which was subsequently repaid in February 2015.
+At the end of 2015, Pembina had exposure to floating interest rates on \$25 million in debt, which was subsequently repaid in January 2016.
 Debt exposure is managed by using derivative financial instruments.
-A one percent change in short-term interest rates would have an annualized impact of approximately \$4 million on net cash flows.

-Variations in interest rates and scheduled principal repayments, if required under the terms of the banking agreements could result in significant changes in the amounts required to be applied to debt service before payment of any dividends.
-Certain covenants in the agreements with the lenders may also limit payments and dividends paid by Pembina.
+Variations in interest rates and scheduled principal repayments, if required under the terms of Pembina's banking agreements could result in significant changes in the amounts required to be applied to debt service before payment of any dividends.
+Certain covenants in the Company's agreements with its lenders may also limit payments and dividends paid by Pembina.